-As with any mental health disorder, screening and diagnosis is key to providing the most effective treatment for individuals with depression.
+As with any mental health disorder, screening and diagnosis is key to make sure that individuals who have depression can get the most effective treatments.

-Those who show signs of depression should talk to their health care provider.
-A primary health care professional can begin assessing your symptoms, establish a diagnosis, and discuss treatment options.
-They can bring in other professionals, such as psychiatrists and psychologists, if necessary.
+As a first step, people who show signs of depression should talk to their health care providers.
+A primary health care professional, for example, can assess your symptoms, establish a diagnosis, and discuss treatment options.
+They can bring in other professionals, such as psychiatrists and psychologists, if needed.

-- What symptoms are you experiencing and when they began
+- Symptoms that you experience and when they began

 - Whether or not those symptoms interfere with your functioning (e.g., your responsibilities as an employee or student; or as a parent or spouse; or commitments to friends)

-- Any history with similar symptoms and previous treatment
+- History with similar symptoms and previous treatments

 How is Depression Treated?

-Health care professionals treat major depressive disorder using one (or both) of the following methods:
+Health care professionals treat major depressive disorder using one or both of these methods: